aniketrajnish/me/index.md

  * [Recreated Interstellar's Black Hole](https://youtu.be/pGvQrE8Plsc)<br>
    With 0 budget, blender and the help of my senior.<br><br>
    *Fun Fact: Most of the trailers and intro videos for societies, events & fests of IITGn are made on game Engines instead of dedicated editing softwares as it is done by us.*

+> "If development took 69 lines of code, then fixing the bugs would take 420 more" - William Shakespeare

 ## Misc
  * Love playing [games](https://www.youtube.com/playlist?list=PLQi4IKEYBPHWsrbZpf24op7APre8zRwzH) as much as I love making them.